presentcho/Longitudinal-DISR/README.md

 ## Code for simulation studies in the paper

-Code example for the result of global method in Table 1 in the simulation studies: **
+Code example for the result of global method in Table 1 in the simulation studies: *global_simu1.R*

+Code example for the result of HD method in Table 1 in the simulation studies: *HD_simu1.R*

-Code example for the result of global method in Table 2 in the simulation studies: *global_simu.R*
+Code example for the result of global method in Table 2 in the simulation studies: *global_simu2.R*

-Code example for the result of HD method in Table 2 in the simulation studies:: *HD_simu.R*
+Code example for the result of HD method in Table 2 in the simulation studies:: *HD_simu2.R*

 ## Main functions and package structure

 ### Major functions

+- *simul1.data.gen.R*: generates random datasets for simulation study I scenario.
-- *simul.data.gen.R*: generates random datasets for model fitting.
+- *simul2.data.gen.R*: generates random datasets for simulation study II scenario.
+- *bivar.gc.fit.R*: fits only bivariate estimators (without reference-level trajectories term).
 - *gc.fit.R*: fits estimators through global methods.
 - *gc.fit.dc.R*: fits estimators through a parallel algorithm based on domain decomposition.